Flirting With The Past Statues

 The seal says: Funded by Binks Executive Homes, Kirklees Metropolitan Council, LPSA.
 Anyone any ideas what LPSA stands for?

 There are a number of individuals named on the commemorative slab.
-In particular, it seems that rugby league international Lee Gilmour had his name misspelled by a council official in the list past to the sculptor, Jason Thomson, who faithfully reproduced the spelling mistake into SG Iron to make what may be one of the longest lasting typos ever produced.
+In particular, it seems that rugby league international Lee Gilmour had his name misspelled by a council official in the list passed to the sculptor, Jason Thomson, who faithfully reproduced the spelling mistake into SG Iron to make what may be one of the longest lasting typos ever produced.

 And then there were the two more rugby players; Francis Cummins and Paul March who provided input from the rugby area and 3 other local individuals - who turned out to offer a human story from the textile industry all of their own.